MileHacker Logo

 Bird Migration Routes

-Sultansazlığı National Park is a critical stopover for many migratory bird species, presenting a spectacular sight during migration seasons.
+Sultansazlığı National Park is a critical stopover for many migratory bird species, presenting a breathtaking sight during migration seasons.

 Sustainable Nature Practices